FusionAuth/fusionauth-site/site/_posts/2020-08-26-announcing-fusionauth-1-19.md

 excerpt_separator: "<!--more-->"
 ---

-We're excited to announce the release of version 1.19 of FusionAuth, which shipped at the end of August.
+We're excited to announce the release of version 1.19 of FusionAuth, which shipped at the beginning of September.
 This version delivers new features and resolves issues for users running any older version.

 <!--more-->

 ## Highlights

-In addition to bug fixes and user interface improvements, there are a few highlights we'd like to, well, highlight.
+In addition to the usual bug fixes and user interface improvements, there are a few highlights we'd like to, well, highlight.

 ### Revamped configuration options